SpeculativeCoder/AdhocDocumentation/README.md

 _Initial notes:_

-Create a file `c:/Projects/adhoc-web/terraform/terraform.tfvars` (remember to adjust to your domain and whatever regions you want to use):
+Create a file `c:/ThirdPerson/adhoc-web/terraform/terraform.tfvars` (remember to adjust to your domain and whatever regions you want to use):

+    adhoc_name_dev="thirdperson"
+    adhoc_name_qa="thirdperson"
+    adhoc_name_prod="thirdperson"
     adhoc_region_dev = "eu-west-1"
     adhoc_region_qa = "us-east-1"
     adhoc_region_prod = "us-east-1"
     adhoc_domain = "example.com"

 If you don't have a domain yet - do not include that line.

 Apply terraform in `dev` workspace:

-    cd c:/Projects/adhoc-web/terraform
+    cd c:/ThirdPerson/adhoc-web/terraform

     terraform workspace new dev
     terraform plan